ioef/adventOfCode2020/README.md

-# adventOfCode2020
+# Advent of Code Calendar - 2020 -

-Hello all!
+Hello friend.
 This is my 2020 Advent of Code Calendar!!!

-Stay Healthy and Stay safe and let's get rid of this strange and unhappy year with some python code!!!
+Stay Healthy and safe.
+Together let's get rid of this strange and unhappy year with some python code!!!